jonathan1055/scheduler/README.txt

    check the box "enable scheduled (un)publishing" for this node type

 5. Repeat for all node types that you want scheduled publishing for

+The scheduler will run with Drupal's cron.php, and will (un)publish nodes timed on or before the time at which cron runs.
+If you'd like finer granularity to scheduler, but don't want to run Drupal's cron more often (due to its taking too many cycles to run every minute, for example), you can set up another cron job for the scheduler to run independently.
+Scheduler's cron is at /scheduler/cron; a sample crontab entry to run scheduler every minute would look like:

+* * * * * /usr/bin/wget -O - -q "http://example.com/scheduler/cron"